-Do a Segway Tour along the Dingli Cliffs.
+5. Do a Segway Tour along the Dingli Cliffs Malta

-If you are looking for something quirky and fun to do, then how about doing a Segway tour along the Dingli cliffs and through some of the villages?
+If you are looking for something quirky and fun to do in Malta, then how about doing a Segway tour along the Dingli cliffs and through some of the villages?
 While taking in the splendid landscape and views of the Mediterranean sea from the highest point of the Maltese Islands.

 Do not worry though as you go along the road and not near the cliff edge, so you don’t have to panic about being to close.
 Also, the villages are inland and the tour guide will make sure you are able to control the Segway before you go on your journey.

-Have lunch or dinner at Diar Il Bniet near the Dingli Cliffs.
+If you are looking for traditional Maltese food near Dingli Cliffs, then have lunch or dinner at Diar Il Bniet near the Dingli Cliffs

 - There is a small chapel perched on the cliff top which can be visited and is also next to the small car park.